micromata/Baumeister/README.md

 See [stylelint rules](https://stylelint.io/user-guide/rules/) in case you like get details to these rules and the [stylelint user guide](https://stylelint.io/user-guide/configuration/) to see how to configure stylelint (e.g. how to turn of rules).

+## Deleting unused CSS

+We are using [PurifyCSS](https://github.com/purifycss/purifycss) to remove unused selectors from your CSS.
+This is fully optional and is turned off by default.

+To activate PurifyCSS set the `usePurifyCSS` option in within `baumeister.json` to `true`.

+In addition you can define a PurifyCSS `whitelist` defining an array of selectors that should not be removed.

+For example. `["button-active", "*modal*"]` will leave any selector that includes `modal` in it and selectors that match `button-active`.
+The asterisks act like a wildcard, so wrapping a string with `*`, leaves all selectors that include it.

 ## Adding banners

-Adding banners on top of the production bundles is fully optional and turned off by default.
+Adding banners on top of the production bundles is fully optional and is turned off by default.

 It can be enabled with setting the `generateBanners` property within `baumeister.json` to `true`.